Leveraging psychology is the most effective way to increase conversion rates.

 Consider turning on your TV and seeing all the news is about violent stories and pandemics.
 You might probably think that the world is constantly getting worse and there is no help.
 However, let’s think back a little bit further.
 Would you rather be in this current world or going back to World War II?
 We overestimate how great the past was and overestimate how negative the present is.

-This effect is beneficial when writing strong headlines or sales copies.
+This effect is beneficial when writing strong headlines or sales copy.
 For example, instead of saying “quickly relieve your back pain,” you can write, “Make your back strong like when you’re 18.”
 This triggers customers to think about how great they used to be, and hopefully, helps you close more sales.

 18. Throw In A Third Option – Decoy Effect